 From 2019 on, once the opposition is filed, the Trademarks Office notifies the applicant and gives both parties a 3 (three) months period to negotiate.
 Afterwards, if an agreement is not reached, the Office requires the opponent to decided whether the opposition is maintained.
 In case the opposition is maintained, then an administrative procedure is open.
 The decission made by the Office is appealable before the Federal Court.

-If you need a trademark attorney in Argentina or legal advise regarding trademark registration in Argentina, contact us.
+If you require a trademark attorney in Argentina or legal advise regarding trademark registration in Argentina, contact us.